xenify-io/litepaper/README.md

 ## ⚙️ Accelerated Deployment

-We have the capability to expedite the deployment to BNB Chain, Polygon, Base, Optimism, and Avalanche.
-Depending on the state of the crypto market, this could be accelerated to a timeline of 1 month or even just 1 week.
+We have the capability to accelerate the deployment to BNB Chain, Polygon, Base, Optimism, and Avalanche.
+Our rationale behind this phased rollout is to concentrate liquidity and economic energy on one chain at a time, rather than pursuing an aggressive roll-out across multiple chains simultaneously.
+Such an aggressive strategy tends to be effective only in a bull market.
+Depending on market conditions, we can further accelerate the roll-out to a timeline of 1 month or even just 1 week.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)